UdAyAn123/Hackathon-E-Summit-22/README.md

 User stories and app features as listed below:

 ## User Stories
-* Freelancer can create new account by signin up
+* Entrepreneur can create new account by signin up
-* Freelancer can login to their account
+* Entrepreneur can login to their account
-* Freelance can edit their own profile
+* Entrepreneur can edit their own profile
-* Freelance can create their own gig to sell
+* Entrepreneur can create their own gig to sell
-* Buyer must create account to use freelancer gig service
+* Invester must create account to use Invester gig service
-* Buyer can login to their account
+* Invester can login to their account
-* Buyer can buy services by using credit card
+* invester can buy services by using credit card
-* Buyer can add interested service to cart
+* Invester can add interested service to cart
-* Buyer can buy services by using stripe
+* Invester can buy services by using stripe
-* Buyer can have a chat with freelancer after they buy the service
+* Invester can have a chat with Entrepreneur after they buy the service

 ## Features
 * Signin Form